-Due to the ever-shrinking size of the modern computer, it is often difficult for students to separate the concept of the computer from the computer system in which it resides.
+Due to the ever-shrinking size of the modern computer it is often difficult for students to separate the concept of the computer from the computer system in which it resides.
 As a programmer, you will be concerned with both.
 You will need to understand issues related to the particular processor that powers a computer system in addition to issues related to the computer system as a whole.
-Luckily though, as a C# programmer, you can be extremely productive armed with only a high-level understanding of each.
+Luckily though, as a Java programmer, you can be extremely productive armed with only a high-level understanding of each.
 Ultimately, I highly recommend spending the time required to get intimately familiar with how your computer operates.
-In this chapter I use an Intel processor based Apple Mac Pro® as an example, but the concepts are the same for any computer or computer system.
+For this chapter I will use the Apple Power Mac G4 as an example, but the concepts are the same for any computer or computer system.